TheBestTvarynka/tbt/content/posts/win-scard-cache/index.md

 I have a few reasons for it:

 * No matter how good our WinSCard implementation is, authentication will fail without a working cache.
 * Only a few cache items are described in the Window's minidriver specification.
-Many of them are undocumented and unknown.
+Many of them are undocumented and unknown (or known but the final file structure is not clear).
 * It was the hardest part to debug and implement :stuck_out_tongue_closed_eyes:.
+It took me a few months.

 Firstly, I thought I can found cache items format in the specification.
 But I was wrong.
 Secondly, I was astonished that I didn't found any information about them in the Internet.
 In the result, it took me more then month to properly reverse/debug `msclmd.dll` and extract all needed information about scard cache items.
 And I decided to write an article you are reading now.